S00189384/Attack-of-the-Capsules/README.md

 ![gameplay](https://user-images.githubusercontent.com/47157867/195150246-eb66973b-c41f-4747-8c3c-60d4a50a4681.gif)

-### Defence Points
+### Defense Points
-#### Enemies work together to break through defence points.
-These defence points can be barricaded by the player.
+#### Enemies work together to break through defense points.
+These defense points can be barricaded by the player.
 If the player gets too close the enemies will target the player instead of the barricades.

 ![barricade2](https://user-images.githubusercontent.com/47157867/195148767-b2142927-f090-43bb-b91e-472afb704032.gif)